braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 >
 > ② It is also good practice to check the input arguments and provide a reasonable output for absent/unexpected arguments.
 >
-> ③ and ④ returns the sum or the difference depening on the argument.
+> ③ and ④ return the sum or the difference depening on the argument.
 >
-> ⑤ and ⑥ retunrs `NaN` when the input is absent or unexpected.
+> ⑤ and ⑥ return `NaN` when the input is absent or unexpected.
 >

 <a id="Evanescent-Gui-Figure"></a>